llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 * `major_version`: major version number
 * `minor_version`: minor version number

+### Priority To Implement

+High.
+This packet is usually very easy to implement and can help LLDB to work around bugs in a server's implementation when they are found.

 ## qProcessInfo

 Get information about the process we are currently debugging.